 Field-hunting tip

-Look in phosphate-rich hydrothermal veins in sedimentary rocks country — that is the host setting where kulanite typically forms.
+Look in phosphate-rich hydrothermal veins in sedimentary rocks country, the host setting where kulanite typically forms.
 If you start seeing quartz, vivianite, siderite in float, you are in the right ground.
 Field specimens usually show a tabular to blocky crystals, often as small aggregates or crusts habit, so train your eye for that shape before scanning the outcrop.